annoawesome/lamia-ai/README.md

 # LamiaAI: A flexible AI co-writing app
 LamiaAI is a simple AI co-writing app with privacy-first priority.
 Unlike many other AI-assisted writing tools, Lamia was designed to use base models instead of ones fine-tuned for instruct mode.
-People familar with NovelAI or KoboldAI's story mode will be familiar with this method of interacting with LLMs.
+People familiar with NovelAI or KoboldAI's story mode will be familiar with this method of interacting with LLMs.

 ## Download